TanteiBot/Tantei/README.md

 Notice
 ---------------------
-Project is unofficial and is not affiliated with MyAnimeList.net, Shikimori.me, AniList.co or any other website/application from which project can get users updates.
+Project is unofficial and is not affiliated with MyAnimeList.net, Shikimori.one, AniList.co or any other website/application from which project can get users updates.

 License
 ---------------------